elroei/currency-view-dashboard/README.md

 - **User-specific data:** Balances, transactions, and actions reflect the logged-in user only.
 - **Profile & Settings modal:** Edit profile info, change password, set preferences, and view activity log in a modern glassy modal.
 - **Change password:** Securely update your password from the settings modal.
 - **Language support:** Instantly switch between English and Hebrew throughout the UI.
+All new features and transaction types are fully translated.
 - **Password confirmation before transfers:** Extra security step before sending money.
 - **Theme toggle:** Light/dark mode available in the settings panel.
-- **In-app notifications:** All important actions (deposits, transfers, rate alerts) trigger notifications in the UI.
+- **In-app notifications:** All important actions (deposits, transfers, rate alerts, currency exchanges) trigger notifications in the UI.
 - **Rate Alerts:** Set custom alerts for exchange rates.
 Alerts are saved in your browser and persist across reloads.
 When the rate meets or exceeds your threshold, you receive an in-app notification.
 Manage (add/remove) active alerts in the dashboard.
 - **Currency conversion:** Each currency card shows the original amount and the equivalent in ILS, calculated using the most recent historical rate.
 The total wallet balance is always shown in your selected display currency, with all conversions based on the latest rates.
+- **Transaction history:**
-- **Transaction history:** View all recent transactions, including deposits and transfers, with equivalent values in ILS.
+  - View all recent transactions, including deposits, transfers, and currency exchanges.
+  - The Type column clearly labels each transaction (Deposit, Conversion In, Conversion Out, Transfer In, Transfer Out, etc.).
+  - The Date column shows the correct date and time of each transaction (DD-MM-YYYY  HH:mm).
+  - Equivalent values in ILS are shown where relevant.
-- **Quick deposit and transfer:** Instantly add funds or transfer between users with a simple, intuitive UI.
+- **Quick deposit, transfer, and exchange:** Instantly add funds, transfer, or exchange between currencies with a simple, intuitive UI.

 ---